CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection

+A broader implication of this work is that telemetry harmonization should increasingly become governed, versioned, and eventually agent-assisted.
+If persistent identity, typed relations, temporal state, and provenance are made explicit at the substrate level, then source onboarding can be treated as a mapping problem over a stable ontology rather than as an endless cycle of bespoke pipeline construction.

+This suggests a natural future direction: agentic generation and maintenance of mapping profiles that translate heterogeneous telemetry producers into CSTS while preserving auditability and governance constraints.
+Such a development lies beyond the scope of the present paper, but it is strongly aligned with the architectural motivation of CSTS.
+A telemetry substrate becomes most valuable when it not only stabilizes downstream inference, but also industrializes the upstream harmonization burden that currently slows cybersecurity AI adoption.

-In summary, CSTS reframes cybersecurity AI fragility as a layered systems problem: schema variability, identity fragmentation, and semantic instability are distinct phenomena that require distinct solutions.
-By formalizing and empirically isolating representational invariants, this work shows that stabilizing the telemetry substrate materially improves cross-topology robustness while clarifying the remaining modeling challenges.
+In summary, CSTS reframes cybersecurity AI fragility as a layered systems problem: schema variability, representational instability, and semantic instability are distinct phenomena that require distinct solutions.
+By formalizing and empirically isolating representational invariants, this work shows that stabilizing the telemetry substrate materially improves cross-topology robustness while clarifying the modeling challenges that remain.
 This layered perspective provides a principled foundation for portable, reproducible, and structurally coherent cybersecurity detection architectures.